alejandrokeller/FATCAT-Scripts/docu/quickstart/README.md

 |Z1    |Set the current PID mV values to zero (baseline).
 PID must be turned on before (*Cx1* command). **Use with caution!** | - | Z1 |
 |z1    |Reset baseline set by the *Z1* command. | - | z1 |

-## Configuring the microcomputer

-The microcomputer is a raspberry pi model 4.
-It runs on the Linux-based Raspbian operating system.
-The python based software for control and data logging is preinstalled on the device, and is configured for an automatic start when the OCU and the microcomputer are connected.
-The microcomputer clock needs to be synchronized for a correct timestamp on the logfile.
-This can be performed automatically by setting the correct time zone and configuring the network access[^2] on a Network Time Protocol (NTP) enabled network.
-Make sure that the NTP port, port number 123, is enabled by your firewall.
-Alternativally, the clock can be set manually through the command line using the `date` command (e.g. `sudo date -s 'YYYY-MM-DD HH:MM:SS'`).
-The command line is accesible at any moment using the key combination <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>t</kbd>.

-It is possible to install the software on an alternative computer.
-So far, we have only tested the python scripts under the Raspberry Pi OS and under Ubuntu running on a laptop computer.
-It should however be possible to use them also under Windows or Mac OS.
-Follow [these instructions](../../README.md) to install the scripts.

-Further configuration of the microcomputer can be performed following the Raspberry Pi OS guide[^1].

 ## Accessing the log files

 By default, the generated log files can be found under `~/ocu/data` (unless you have pointed to another directory in the `config.ini` file).
 You can use the command line, accesible through <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>t</kbd>, or the file manager graphical application to access them or to copy them to a USB drive.
 The graphical file manager can be accesed through the start menu of the operating system (press <kbd>Windows</kbd>-key).
 File naming convention is `YYMMDD-HHMMSS-OCU-SNx.txt`, where x refers to the serial number of the device.